Seahawks sign free agent defensive tackle Jamie Meder, a former Cleveland Brown

 - Sports on TV & radio: Local listings for Seattle games and events

-Run defense is an an area of need for the Seahawks after allowing 4.9 yards per rush in 2018, 30th in the NFL.
+Run defense is an area of need for the Seahawks after allowing 4.9 yards per rush in 2018, 30th in the NFL.

-Meder, 27, played at NCAA Division II school Ashland University in Ashland, Ohio before making it in the NFL as an undrafted free agent and has 95 tackles and two sacks in his four NFL seasons.
+Meder, 27, played at Division II Ashland University in Ashland, Ohio before making it in the NFL as an undrafted free agent.
+He has 95 tackles and two sacks in his four NFL seasons.

-The Seahawks at the moment have only four other players listed as defensive tackles under contract for the 2019 season — Jarran Reed, Poona Ford, Nazair Jones and Quinton Jefferson.
+The Seahawks currently have only four other players listed as defensive tackles under contract for the 2019 season — Jarran Reed, Poona Ford, Nazair Jones and Quinton Jefferson.
 Shamar Stephen, who started alongside Reed for 14 games this season, will be an unrestricted free agent when the new league year begins.

-Coach Pete Carroll said at the end of the season that he envisions Ford, who made the roster last season as an undrafted rookie free agent out of Texas, contending for a starting spot in 2019.
+Seahawks coach Pete Carroll said at the end of the season that he envisions Ford, who made the roster last season as an undrafted rookie free agent out of Texas, contending for a starting spot in 2019.

-Meder, who essentially played a one-technique could now also contend for a starting role, and at least for a spot in the tackle rotation, if he can get back to the form he showed with the Browns in 2016-17.
+Meder, who essentially played a one-technique, could also now contend for a starting role and for a spot in the tackle rotation, if he can get back to the form he showed with the Browns in 2016-17.

-While Jones is listed as a tackle, Carroll confirmed in his end-of-season press conference that he is likely to be basically an end going forward.
+While Jones is listed as a tackle, Carroll confirmed in his end-of-season news conference that he will likely be an end going forward.

 “Naz has been moved to five-technique,” Carroll said.
 “We’re excited about that.”

-MCGOUGH CONTRACT EXPIRES: In one other roster move announced for the Seahawks Sunday by the NFL, the practice squad contract of quarterback Alex McGough expired, making him a free agent.
+MCGOUGH CONTRACT EXPIRES: In one other roster move announced for the Seahawks on Sunday by the NFL, the practice squad contract of quarterback Alex McGough expired, making him a free agent.

-McGough, the team’s seventh-round pick last spring out of Florida International, was the only member of Seattle’s 10-man season-ending practice squad not to re-sign to a futures deal last week.
-It’s thought McGough may be exploring other playing options and possibly in other leagues.
+McGough, the team’s seventh-round choice last spring out of Florida International, was the only member of Seattle’s 10-man season-ending practice squad not to re-sign to a futures deal last week.
+It’s thought McGough might be exploring other playing options, possibly in other leagues.

 Seattle has only one quarterback under contract for 2019 — Russell Wilson.

-Brett Hundley, who was acquired in a trade with Green Bay for a sixth-round pick last August and served as the backup last year, will be an unrestricted free agent and it’s unclear if he will return in 2019.
+Brett Hundley, the backup quarterback last year who was acquired in a trade with Green Bay for a sixth-round choice last August, will be an unrestricted free agent and it’s unclear if he will return in 2019.
 Hundley could explore other options where he might have more of a chance to play after having started nine games for the Packers in 2017 when Aaron Rodgers was injured but then not taking a snap in 2018 for Seattle.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.